niranjanreddy891/tkinter/README.md

 on your window across platforms.

+To test whether tkinter is installed properly or not, use
+            import Tkinter (2.7 version)
+            import tkinter (3.x version)

 If you are using python-2.7 you need to use "Tkinter" (without quotes) while importing the package